open-mmlab/mmyolo/docs/en/user_guides/config.md

 ### Important parameters

-When changing the training configuration, it is frequently necessary to modify the following parameters.
-For example, the scaling factors `deepen_factor` and `widen_factor`, are used by the network in MMYOLO to control the size of the model.
+When changing the training configuration, it is usually necessary to modify the following parameters.
+For example, the scaling factors `deepen_factor` and `widen_factor` are used by the network to control the size of the model in MMYOLO.
 So we recommend defining these parameters separately in the configuration file.

 ```python
 img_scale = (640, 640)            # height of image, width of image